ericrasmussen/chromaticleaves/posts/idris-and-dependent-types.markdown

 ```

-Now if you load this up in the Idris interpreter it will tell you what it is
+Now if you load this up in the Idris interpreter and enter the command `:p wtf`
-you're trying to do, even if you were just making things up.
-We'll also type
+it will tell you what it is you're trying to do, even if you were just making
-`intros` to have it take all of the arguments as givens and show us what we're
+things up.
+We'll also type `intros` to have it take all of the arguments as
-solving for (the goal):
+givens and show us what we're solving for (the goal):

 ```
 -main.wtf> intros